Eurydia/notes-on-clean-programming-language/content/appendix-a/stdint.md

 ## Conversions To Integer Type

-This group of functions explicitly converts values of other types to integer type.
+Explicitly converts values of other types to integer type.
-The function shares the same name, which is `toInt`, but they behave differently based on the original type.

 ### From Real Number Type